 Type of Construction:

 With any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.
 The majority of this project will be constructed by a method known as “tunneling” underneath Geyer Rd.
 This means that at multiple locations a tunnel boring machine will be set up to dig through the soil and rock and push the new pipe into place.
-Tunneling is being used in this area to ensure that the surface of Geyer Road is disturbed as little as possible.
+Tunneling is being used in this area to reduce traffic disruptions.

 As a part of this project, MSD Project Clear does expect traffic impacts to roads in this area.
 Construction near and on Big Bend Boulevard and Geyer Road will require temporary lane closures.
-More specific information including timing and locations of these closures will become available once the project has a Contractor and they can determine a set schedule.
+Residents may experience temporary property access restrictions due to construction equipment and materials.
+The contractor will notify affected properties before any major access restrictions occur.

-After all new sewer pipes are installed, the Contractor will restore the construction site according to all District and local requirements.
-This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc. More detail on this will become available after a Contractor is selected for the project ahead of construction in the Fall of 2021.
+After all new sewer pipes are installed, the contractor will restore the construction site according to all District and local requirements.
+This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 What is the timeline?